 contemporary issues that negatively impact communities.

-Mission: Educate, train and empower everyday citizens in the Germantown area and beyond to address racial and human justice issues
+Mission: Educate, train and empower everyday citizens in the Germantown area and beyond to address racial, economic, and social issues

-Vision: Increase leadership capacity through education and advocacy to decrease racial and human injustices
+Vision: Increase leadership capacity through education and advocacy that decreases racial, economic, and social injustices